gitretard/rfsp/README.md

 # RFSP (Retarded file sending protocol) standard
+# I will stop working on this for a while and start other projects to get used to rust and programming.
+I will come back to this project and fix it up

 Status: Theres still NUL chars. wont make the mistake of not committing ever again

-# my code have 20 bad code practices :(
+my code have 20 bad code practices :(

 # Will appreciate any help